stefanpenner/n/n/shapeshifting.md

 key in a collection such as `Map` `Set` `WeakMap` `WeakSet`, all while minizing memory overhead.

-* Issue in v8: link
+* Issue in v8: thttps://bugs.chromium.org/p/v8/issues/detail?id=6404
 * Credit to the V8 team (especially [@bmeurer](https://twitter.com/bmeurer)) for
 sharing insights into V8, and continuing to work on V8 performance.